conduktor/testing-docs-archive/docs/getting-started/connect-to-a-kafka-cluster.md

 ## Schema Registry

 When you configure a cluster, you also have the option to configure Schema Registry.
-Conduktor supports the Avro, JSON and Protobuf formats.&#x20;
+Conduktor supports the Avro, JSON and Protobuf formats.

 Select the **Schema registry** tab from within the cluster configuration modal to get started.